getCUJO/QoOID/draft-ietf-ippm-qoo.md

 The novelty of the Quality Attenuation metric is to view packet loss as infinite (or too late to be of use e.g. > 3 seconds) latency {{TR-452.1}}.

-Latency Distributions can be gathered via both passive monitoring and active testing.
+Latency distributions can be gathered via both passive monitoring and active testing.
 The active testing can use any type of traffic, such as TCP, UDP, or QUIC.
 It is OSI Layer and network technology independent, meaning it can be gathered in an end-user application, within some network equipment, or anywhere